-4. UNITHOLDERS' CAPITAL
+4. Unitholders' Capital

 The Trust is authorized to issue an unlimited number of redeemable, transferrable Trust Units in one or more classes and series of Units.
-All issued Units are fully paid for, listed and traded on the New York Stock Exchange Arca (the "NYSE Arca") and the Toronto Stock Exchange (the "TSX") under the symbols "PHYS" and "PHY.U", respectively.
+All issued Units have no par value, are fully paid for, listed and traded on the New York Stock Exchange Arca (the "NYSE Arca") and the Toronto Stock Exchange (the "TSX") under the symbols "PHYS" and "PHY.U", respectively.
 The Trust's capital is represented by these redeemable participating Units.
-Quantitative information about the Trust's capital is provided in the Statement of Changes in Equity.
+Quantitative information about the Trust's capital is provided in the interim statement of changes in equity.